NazimBL/Phasor-Measurment-Unit-PMU/README.md

 ---

-1. ADE7880 Library (Metrology)
+## 1. ADE7880 Library (Metrology)
 Interfacing with the Analog Devices ADE7880 is challenging because its DSP registers vary in length (8, 16, 24, and 32 bits).
 I wrote a custom library (ADE7880.c) to handle these SPI transactions automatically.

-Key Features:
+**Key Features:**

-Multi-bitwidth SPI Wrapper: Automatically handles 8/16/24/32-bit read/write operations to DSP registers .
+-Multi-bitwidth SPI Wrapper: Automatically handles 8/16/24/32-bit read/write operations to DSP registers .

-DSP Initialization: Configures the Run register and DSP offsets .
+-DSP Initialization: Configures the Run register and DSP offsets .

-Measurement Abstraction: Simple functions to get human-readable values (RMS, Power, Phase Angle) .
+-Measurement Abstraction: Simple functions to get human-readable values (RMS, Power, Phase Angle) .

-Usage Example: The getVRMS function abstracts the SPI complexity to read the Root Mean Square voltage for a specific phase (A, B, or C):
+**Usage Example:** The getVRMS function abstracts the SPI complexity to read the Root Mean Square voltage for a specific phase (A, B, or C):

 C

-// From library/ADE7880.c
+// From ade7880.c
 unsigned long getVRMS(char phase) {
-    if (phase == 0) return ADE_Read32(AVRMS); // Reads 32-bit register at 0x43C1
+    if (phase == 0) return ADE_Read32(AVRMS); // Reads 32-bit register for Phase A
     else if (phase == 1) return ADE_Read32(BVRMS);
     else return ADE_Read32(CVRMS);
 }

-2. SIM808 Library (GPS & GPRS)
+## 2. SIM808 Library (GPS & GPRS)
 This library (SIM808.c) manages the UART communication with the popular SIM808 module.
 It handles the AT command sequences required to initialize GPS, parse NMEA sentences, and open UDP sockets .

-Key Functions:
+**Key Functions:**

-GPS_Setup(): Powers on the GPS engine and performs a cold reset to ensure satellite fix.
+-GPS_Setup(): Powers on the GPS engine and performs a cold reset to ensure satellite fix.

-GPRS_Config(): Configures the APN (e.g., "ooredoo") and establishes the GPRS context.
+-GPRS_Config(): Configures the APN (e.g., "ooredoo") and establishes the GPRS context.

-Send_UDP(): Packages the PMU data frame and transmits it to the server IP/Port.
+-Send_UDP(): Packages the PMU data frame and transmits it to the server IP/Port.

 Usage Flow: